Animal Control Officer, K. Flynn

 Number of Canines Limited: It shall be unlawful for any person or persons to keep or harbor within the City more than 3 canines over 4 months on January 1st in or about the premises, house, barn or any other building, or in or about all buildings on any one premise occupied by any one family, and the keeping or harboring of canines aforesaid is hereby declared to be a nuisance.
 This does not apply to those holding a valid kennel license issued by the City of Saco.

 Remember to be a good neighbor and take care of your pets.

 Wild Animals: The Animal Control Officer only deals with domesticated animals-household pets, etc. Nuisance wild animal complaints are handled on a case by case basis but are generally the responsibility of the Maine Department of Inland Fisheries.
 Wild animals that are acting in an unusual or aggressive manner should be reported to the Police Department for an immediate response by a patrol officer.

-Most wild animal problems center around two issues: food and shelter.
+Animal problems: Most animal problems center around two issues: food and shelter.
 Removing the means of entrance around house foundations, under porches and crawl spaces, etc, will deprive smaller animals, such as skunks, raccoons or squirrels a place to nest, and they will look elsewhere.